troubleshooting

 8. Troubleshooting

-Step 1: After playing the introduction video, use a graphic creation application, like Google Drawings (flowchart example template), or Canva to create a graphic organizer and flowchart of the steps you would take to do a regular restart of the device you most often use.
-An example of a graphic organizer is shown on this page.
+Step 1.
+After playing the introduction video, use a graphic creation application, like Google Drawings (flowchart example template), or Canva, to create a graphic organizer and flowchart of the steps you would take to do a regular restart of the device you most often use.
+An example of a graphic organizer is shown on this page on the right side.

-On your graphic organizer, make sure to include important steps so that you don’t lose any of your work.
+Include important steps on your graphic organizer to ensure that you don’t lose any of your work.

 • Why is restarting a device considered an effective troubleshooting step?